AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve.md

 ### KV cache management

 In my [previous post]({{ site.url }}/peeks/llm-inference-engines-servers/), I explained how LLM inference is mostly **memory-bound**.
-In details, generating an answer consists in two phases:
+In more detail, generating an answer consists in two phases:
 - Prefill-phase (*Prompt processing*): Compute the attention vectors for each token in the prompt.
 This phase is actually **compute-bound**, but fast as it takes advantage of GPU parallelism.
-*e.g. It is the time before the first token appears in ChatGPT*
+*e.g, It is the time before the first token appears in ChatGPT*
 - Decoding phase (*Generation*): Generate tokens sequentially from the prompt.
 Computations cannot be run in parallel and the attention vectors for each new token shall be cached to avoid redundant computation at every step.
-Since the number of such vectors grows linearily with the length of the sequence, this phase is **memory-bound**.
-It amounts for most of the latency.
+Since the number of such vectors grows linearly with the length of the sequence, this phase is **memory-bound**.
+It accounts for most of the latency.
-*e.g. It is the time from when the first token appears until the answer is complete*
+*e.g, It is the time from when the first token appears until the answer is complete*

 Since the decoding phase usually dominates latency, LLM inference is often said to be **memory-bound**.